hnrc/oh-my-zsh-themes/README.md

-The home of fabulous oh-my-zsh themes
+The home of fabulous themes
 ================

 #### hnrc.zsh-theme